breezy-team/breezy/doc/user_manual/configuration.rst

     option.
 It will stop the plugin from looking for an ``orig.tar.gz`` and build a native package instead.
 This has no effect if merge mode is on, as I don't think it makes any sense to version the ``debian/`` separately for a native package.
 If you disagree let me know.
+See `native mode`_.

   * ``split = True``

     This takes a package from a branch that includes both the upstream source and the ``debian/`` dir and creates a non-native package from it by creating an ``orig.tar.gz`` from the code outside of ``debian/``.
-This is probably most useful if you are bot upstream and Debian maintainer of a non-native package.
+This is probably most useful if you are both upstream and Debian maintainer of a non-native package.
 This has no effect if ``merge`` or ``native`` are true, the former is for use when you don't version the full source, the second for when you don't need an ``orig.tar.gz`` so they make no sense to be used together.
+See `split mode`_.

+.. _normal mode: normal.html
+.. _merge mode: merge.html
+.. _native mode: native.html
+.. _split mode: split.html

 Interaction with an upstream branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^